Unfortunately, sexual harassment in the workplace is a reality that all employers may have to face.

 If an investigation shows there has been an incident of sexual harassment, refer to your disciplinary procedure.

-If handled poorly by your company, you could face a claim for sexual discrimination.
+If handled poorly by your company, you could face a claim for sexual discrimination and sexual misconduct.

 Sexual harassment facts in the workplace